amaresh329/DEVTINDERNODE/homework.md

 -->4 parameters then it is err,req,res,next
 "order is important here" if u pass next in 4 nad err at 4 tehn express will trear next as err and err as next

--error handling using app.use((err,req,res,next)={})
+-->error handling using app.use((err,req,res,next)={})

--create a free cluster on MongoDB official website(Mongo Atlas) -Install mongoose library
+-->create a free cluster on MongoDB official website(Mongo Atlas) -->Install mongoose library
--connect your application to the Database "connection-url"/devTinder -call the connectDB function and connect to database before starting application on 7777 -create a userSchema & user Model
+-->connect your application to the Database "connection-url"/devTinder -->call the connectDB function and connect to database before starting application on 7777 -->create a userSchema & user Model
--create POST /signup API to add data to database
--push some documents using API calls from postman -Error handling using try,catch
+-->create POST /signup API to add data to database -->push some documents using API calls from postman -->Error handling using try,catch

--JSobject vs JSON(differnce)
+-->JSobject vs JSON(differnce)
--Add the express.json middleware to your app
+-->Add the express.json middleware to your app
--Make your signup API dynamic to receive data from the end user.
+-->Make your signup API dynamic to receive data from the end user.
--user.findOne with duplicate emailIds which object will returns first -API-get usr by email
+-->user.findOne with duplicate emailIds which object will returns first -->API-get usr by email
--API-Feed API-GET/feed-get all the usrs from the database -API-Get user by Id
+-->API-Feed API-GET/feed-get all the usrs from the database -->API-Get user by Id
--create a delete API user call
+-->create a delete API user call
+-->API-update a user
+-->explore the monoose documentation for model methods -->what are options in a Model.findOneAndUpdate method, explore more about it -->API-update the user with emailId